 We have entered into various operating lease agreements, including our corporate headquarters.
-We account for leases in accordance with ASC Topic 842:Leases, which requires a lesse to utilize the right-of-use model and to record a right-of-use asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
+We account for leases in accordance with ASC Topic 842:Leases, which requires a lessee to utilize the right-of-use model and to record a right-of-use asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases are classified as either financing or operating, with classification affecting the pattern of expense recognition in the statement of operations.
 In addition, a lessor is required to classify leases as either sales-type, financing or operating.
 A lease will be treated as a sale if it transfers all of the risks and rewards, as well as control of the underlying asset, to the lessee.
-If risks and rewards are conveyed without the transfer of control, the lease is treated as operating.
+If risks and rewards are conveyed without the transfer of control, the lease is treated as financing.
+If the lessor does not convey risk and rewards or control, the lease is treated as operating.
 We determine if an arrangement is a lease, or contains a lease, at inception and record the lease in our financial statements upon lease commencement, which is the date when the underlying asset is made available for use by the lessor.